makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP90.md

 ### Reporting Transparency

-*Note that we have changed our budget line items to align with those displayed on th [SES Expenses Dashboard](expenses.makerdao.network).*
+*Note that we have changed our budget line items to align with those displayed on the [SES Expenses Dashboard](expenses.makerdao.network).*

 GovAlpha maintains a publicly accessible spreadsheet that details all transactions from the multisig.
 It can be found [here](https://docs.google.com/spreadsheets/d/1IhTFGRh3NGL3Kp6TXj035T-898zHBSc2epEZGOPAF2k/edit#gid=0).